jcbriones/ory-kratos-swift/docs/FrontendAPI.md

-let token = "token_example" // String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/browser` to generate a URL for this endpoint. (optional) let returnTo = "returnTo_example" // String | The URL to return to after the logout was completed. (optional)
+let token = "token_example" // String | A Valid Logout Token  If you do not have a logout token because you only have a session cookie, call `/self-service/logout/browser` to generate a URL for this endpoint. (optional) let returnTo = "returnTo_example" // String | The URL to return to after the logout was completed. (optional) let cookie = "cookie_example" // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. (optional)

-// Update Logout Flow FrontendAPI.updateLogoutFlow(token: token, returnTo: returnTo) { (response, error) in
+// Update Logout Flow FrontendAPI.updateLogoutFlow(token: token, returnTo: returnTo, cookie: cookie) { (response, error) in
     guard error == nil else {
         print(error)
         return